Discover the untold story of how an unknown Aussie battler came to help birth the Australian pearling industry.

 THE BEGINNINGS OF A PEARL FARMER'S DREAM

-The year was 1946 and Dean Brown was navigating the pristine Kimberley coastline in a wooden lugger, Dean discovered the secluded, unspoilt beauty of Cygnet Bay along with the precious gift of the Pinctada maxima pearl shell.
+It was the year of 1946 when Dean Brown was navigating the pristine Kimberley coastline in a wooden lugger, that he discovered the secluded, unspoilt beauty of Cygnet Bay along with the precious gift of the Pinctada maxima pearl shell.

-It was in these waters that his pearling dream was realised in the creation of the first Australian owned and run South Sea pearl farm.
+It was in these waters that his pearling dream was realised and the first Australian owned and run South Sea pearl farm began.
 The Brown family held onto this connection to the ocean and remain proud custodians of their grandfather’s 75 year legacy, running one of only a few commercial pearl farms still operating in Western Australia.

-Enter into the rare and fascinating tale of Australia’s pearling pioneers, est 1946.
+Enter into the rare and fascinating tale of Australia’s pearling pioneers, established in 1946.

 WHEN CULTURES UNITE

 The first were local Bardi and Jawi men, Aubrey Tigan, Tom Wiggan and Gordon Dixon.
-A pivotal point in time of global significance, as the ‘magical’ process of growing these valuable gems was only known to select Japanese technicians, one white Australian and three Australian indigenous men.
-Dean and Lyndon were soon joined by Dean’s youngest son Bruce and the three of them set about forging a business out of bark huts, pindan and the azure waters of Cygnet Bay.
+A pivotal point in time of global significance, as the ‘magical’ process of growing these valuable gems was only known to select Japanese technicians, one white Australian and three Australian Indigenous men.
+Dean and Lyndon were soon joined by Dean’s youngest son Bruce and the three of them set about forging a business from their humble bark huts, pindan and the azure waters of Cygnet Bay.
 And so the face of Australian pearling was changed forever.

 THE FARM TODAY

-After half a century of pearl farming in a stable environment the Broome pearling industry saw a massive downturn in 2008 and now face a rapidly changing marine ecosystem which challenges the very existence of pearling.
+After half a century of pearl farming in a stable environment, the Broome pearling industry saw a massive downturn in 2008 in both pearl production and wholesale demand.
+Today, we continue to face a rapidly changing marine ecosystem which challenges the very existence of pearling.
 Pearl farms and coral reef both act as early warning systems highlighting that even pristine remote places like the Kimberley can be severely impacted.